petrelharp/usc-ceed-2024/usc-ceed-2024.md

 :::: {.columns}
 :::::::: {.column width=60%}

+1. What models are consistent with the observed spatial patterns of coevoluation between *Taricha* newts and *Thamnophis* snakes?

-1. How much natural selection is needed to explain the correlations in genetic diversity along the genomes of the great apes?
+2. How much natural selection is needed to explain the correlations in genetic diversity along the genomes of the great apes?

-2. How can we predict the landscape of population density using spatial genomic data?
+3. How can we predict the landscape of population density using spatial genomic data?

 ::::